 Application Notes: The security functionality is resistant against side channel analysis and other attacks described in [38].
-To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards).
+To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and a separate FCS CKM.1 SFR.

 (2) The computation will result in the generation of a public RSA key from the private key (in CRT format).
-As this key is implied by the private key, this is not true key generation, and, to prevent duplication in this ST, this has not been included as a separate FCS_CKM.1 SFR.
+As this key is implied by the private key, this is not true key generation, and, to prevent duplication in this ST, this has not been included as